How to Calculate Roof Pitch (With Chart of Angles, Rise, and Run)

 By consulting the pitch chart, you can determine the pitch of your roof.
 This is essential for finding the correct roof vent collar height.

-How to Calculate Roof Pitch from Inside:
+How to Calculate Roof Pitch from Inside

 A straightforward method for calculating your roof pitch involves measuring the rafter length or truss system in the attic.
 Place a level under the rafter, and once the bubble is centered, mark a point at 12 inches.
 Then, measure vertically from the level to the rafter.
 This will give you the number of inches the roof rises for every 12 inches of horizontal run, which is crucial for selecting the appropriate roof vents for your home.